yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/evm/exploring-ethereum/exploring-ethereum.md

 2. When you run Substreams, you are really executing a Rust application inside a WASM container.
 Therefore, Substreams needs to know where is the WASM executable.
 The `binaries` section specifies the location of the WASM executable.
 3. Every module must be defined in the manifest, along with its `kind`, `inputs` and `outputs`.
 In this example, the `map_block_meta` module is a mapper that takes a raw Ethereum block as input ([`sf.ethereum.type.v2.Block`](https://github.com/streamingfast/firehose-ethereum/blob/develop/proto/sf/ethereum/type/v2/type.proto)) and outputs the `BlockMeta` protobuf.
 Basically, the `map_block_meta` module returns a reduced version of the Ethereum block.

+## Additional Resources

+You may find these additional resources helpful for developing your first Solana application.

+The [CLI reference](../references/cli/command-line-interface.md) lets you explore all the tools available in the Substreams CLI.

+### Substreams Components Reference

+The [Components Reference](../references/substreams-components/) dives deeeper into navigating the `substreams.yaml`.